dimdat/dimdat/README.md

 # dimdat
-data repo for dimdat blog data and scripts
+data repo for datasets on www.dimdat.com